The Diaphragm

 Patients with a paralyzed diaphragm who have functioning phrenic nerves can seek treatment with the Avery Diaphragm Pacing System System.

 The diaphragm pacing system uses surgically-implanted electrical impulses to rhythmically stimulate the phrenic nerve which helps restore breathing function.
-The surgery is performed by placing an electrode around the phrenic nerve, either in the neck or in the chest.
+The surgery is performed by placing an electrode under the phrenic nerve, either in the neck or in the chest.

 THE BENEFITS